 I first learned about Hale Manna when two of my friends (on separate occasions) raved about how awesome this adventure beach resort is.
 I instantly made a mental note of checking out that famous beach resort in Moalboal Cebu in the distant future.
-But when I got a spur-of-the-moment invitation from April, one of the Cuckoo girls, to join them on a free diving training at Hale Manna Beach Resort and Coastal Gardens as soon as they finish their post-nup photo shoot engagement, I immediately said yes in order to visit this beach resort paradise in Moalboal, Cebu.
+But when I got a spur-of-the-moment invitation from April, of First of April, to join them on a free diving training at Hale Manna Beach Resort and Coastal Gardens as soon as they finish their post-nup photo shoot engagement, I immediately said yes in order to visit this beach resort paradise in Moalboal, Cebu.

 I immediately contacted another freediving buddy, Lakbay of LakbayDiva.com to join us.
 After making our no-fuss booking arrangements, we found ourselves entering the gates of Hale Manna’s beach and garden resort.

 When we entered the gates of the Hale Manna beach resort, we had to pass through a short driveway to get to the resort’s main house.
 I only saw 2 concrete houses – one that looked like an office and the other one which turned out to be the resort’s only building.
 It houses the resort’s 7 rooms.
 Hale Manna only has 8 spacious rooms but plans to expand in the future.
 The 8th room was the separate house I saw on our way to their main hall.